Motorola Solutions Foundation

 - Employee giving – Providing our employees with matching programs in the United States and globally

-The 2017 Motorola Solutions Foundation grant program is now open.
-Inquiry forms for technology and engineering education and public safety education are now being accepted through our online grants management database.
-Inquiry requests for public safety and/or technology education programming for both domestic and international organizations and institutions must be submitted by Friday, Feb.
-24, 2017.
+The 2017 Motorola Solutions Foundation grant program is currently open.
+Inquiry forms for technology and engineering education and public safety education are being accepted through our online grants management database.
+Inquiry requests for public safety and/or technology education programming for domestic organizations and institutions must be submitted by Friday, Feb.
+24, 2017; inquiry requests for public safety and/or technology education programming for international organizations and institutions must be submitted by Friday, March 3, 2017.
 The Motorola Solutions Foundation team will select those organizations with public safety and/or technology and engineering education programming that most closely align with our 2017 grant priorities to submit formal online applications by May 22, 2017 (Note: organizations will be notified to submit a formal online application by mid-April 2017).
 Grant award decisions will be announced by mid-July 2017.

 Our Grants in Action

 Supporting STEM education – and Champ (the German shepherd)

 Jobs in science, technology, engineering and math (STEM) are expected to grow 17 percent in the United States by 2018, but less than 20 percent of students are choosing STEM-related paths.
 It’s estimated that the U.S. might be short by 3 million high-skilled workers in 2018.